-- on an actual basis without any adjustments to reflect subsequent or anticipated events; - on a pro forma basis to give effect to (i) the Capital Stock Conversion; (ii) the Class B Reclassification; (iii) the RSU Settlement; (iv) the related increase in liabilities and corresponding decrease in additional paid-in capital for the associated tax liabilities related to the RSU Settlement, (v) the filing and effectiveness of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws in connection with the closing of this offering, and (vi) an increase to additional paid-in capital and accumulated deficit related to stock-based compensation expense of \$138.2 million associated with RSUs for which the service-based vesting condition was satisfied as of October 31, 2021 and for which the liquidity event-related performance vesting condition will be satisfied in connection with this offering; and - on a pro forma as adjusted basis to give effect to (i) the pro forma adjustments set forth above; (ii) the issuance and sale by us of shares of Class A common stock in this offering at the initial public offering price of \$ per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us; and (iii) the cash payment from the proceeds of this offering to pay the tax liabilities related to the RSU Settlement.
+- on an actual basis without any adjustments to reflect subsequent or anticipated events; - on a pro forma basis to give effect to (i) the Capital Stock Conversion; (ii) the Class B Reclassification; (iii) the RSU Settlement; (iv) the related increase in liabilities and corresponding decrease in additional paid-in capital for the associated tax liabilities related to the RSU Settlement, (v) the filing and effectiveness of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws in connection with the closing of this offering, and (vi) an increase to additional paid-in capital and accumulated deficit related to stock-based compensation expense of \$138.2 million associated with RSUs for which the service-based vesting condition was satisfied as of October 31, 2021 and for which the liquidity event-related performance vesting condition was satisfied in connection with this offering; and - on a pro forma as adjusted basis to give effect to (i) the pro forma adjustments set forth above; (ii) the issuance and sale by us of 15,300,000 shares of Class A common stock in this offering at the initial public offering price of \$80.00 per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us; and (iii) the cash payment from the proceeds of this offering to pay the tax liabilities related to the RSU Settlement.

-The pro forma as adjusted information set forth in the table below is illustrative only and will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.
+The pro forma as adjusted information set forth in the table below is illustrative only and is based on the initial public offering price.
 This table should be read in conjunction with the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the Consolidated Financial Statements and Notes thereto appearing elsewhere in this prospectus.

-Α s of October 31 , 2021

-Actual Pro Forma Pro Forma as adjusted (1)

-(in thous sands, except pe er share data)

-Cash and cash equivalents \$218,186 \$ \$

-Redeemable convertible preferred stock, \$0.000015 par value per share: 94,127,984 shares authorized, 94,127,984 shares issued and outstanding, actual; no shares authorized, issued and outstanding, pro forma and pro forma as adjusted \$ 349,113

-Stockholders' (deficit) equity: 4010,110

-Preferred Stock, \$ par value per share; no shares authorized, issued and outstanding, actual; shares authorized, no shares issued and outstanding, pro forma and pro forma as adjusted

-Common Stock, \$0.000015 par value per share, 200,000,000 shares authorized; 67,114,306 shares issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma and pro forma as adjusted 1

-Class A Common Stock, \$ par value per share, shares authorized; shares issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma; and shares authorized, shares issued and outstanding, pro forma as adjusted

-Class B Common Stock, \$ par value per share, shares authorized; shares issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma and pro forma as adjusted

-Additional paid-in capital 102,316
+As of October 31, 2021 Actual Pro Forma Pro Forma as adjusted nds, except per Cash and cash equivalents \$ 218,186 \$ 1,268,043 Redeemable convertible preferred stock, \$0.000015 par value per share: 94,127,984 shares authorized, 94,127,984 shares issued and outstanding, actual; no shares authorized, issued and outstanding, pro forma and pro forma as adjusted \$ 349,113 \$ - \$ - Stockholders' (deficit) equity: Preferred Stock, \$0.000015 par value per share; no shares authorized, issued and outstanding, actual; 100,000,000 shares authorized, no shares issued and outstanding, pro forma and pro forma as adjusted Common Stock, \$0.000015 par value per share, 200,000,000 shares authorized; 67,114,306 shares issued and outstanding, actual; no shares authorized, no shares issued and outstanding, pro forma and pro forma as adjusted 1 Class A Common Stock, \$0.000015 par value per share, no shares authorized; no shares issued and outstanding, actual; 1,000,000,000 shares authorized, no shares issued and outstanding, pro forma; and 1,000,000,000 shares authorized, 15,300,000 shares issued and outstanding, pro forma as adjusted Class B Common Stock, \$0.000015 par value per share, no shares authorized; no shares issued and outstanding, actual; 200,000,000 shares authorized, 163,587,670 shares issued and outstanding, pro forma and pro forma as adjusted 2 2 Additional paid-in capital 102,316 490,332 1,644,372

-A As of October 31, 2021

-Actual Pro Forma Pro Forma as adjusted(1)

-(in thous ands, except per share data)

-Accumulated deficit (278,402)

-Total stockholders' (deficit) equity \$(176,085) \$ \$

-Total capitalization \$ 173.028 \$ \$
+As of October 31, 2021 Actual Pro Actual Forma (in thous (in thousands, except per share data) Accumulated deficit (278,402) (421,488) (421,488) Total stockholders' (deficit) equity \$(176,085) \$ 68,846 \$1,222,886 Total capitalization \$ 173,028 \$ 68,846 \$1,222,886